Naveen4900/Nav-in/README.md

 | 💡 Project | 🔧 Description |
 |-----------|----------------|
 | PREDICTION OF SPACEX ROCKET LANDINGS | create a model to Predicting SpaceX rocket landings using API data, AND Determining the price of each lauch |
+|
+AI-Powered RAG Assistant for Research Automation |  Designed and deployed a Retrieval-Augmented Generation (RAG) assistant to automate research workflows for a scientific organization overwhelmed by data volume |

 👉 _More coming soon.
 Stay tuned!_